neishm/fstd2nc/README.md

   --reference-date YYYY-MM-DD
                         The reference date for the output time axis.
 The default is the starting date in the RPN file.
+  --msglvl {0,DEBUG,2,INFORM,4,WARNIN,6,ERRORS,8,FATALE,10,SYSTEM,CATAST}
+                        How much information to print to stdout during the conversion.
+Default is WARNIN.
   --nc-format {NETCDF4,NETCDF4_CLASSIC,NETCDF3_CLASSIC,NETCDF3_64BIT_OFFSET,NETCDF3_64BIT_DATA}
                         Which variant of netCDF to write.
 Default is NETCDF4.
   -f, --force           Overwrite the output file if it already exists.